Everything to Know About Steel French Doors

 When you’re choosing a new exterior door, it helps to know what you’re looking at.
 Understanding the different parts of a steel French door and how they work together will give you the confidence to pick the perfect one for your home.
 From the sturdy frame that provides security to the type of glass that impacts your energy bills, every component plays a vital role.
 Let’s break down the key elements that make these doors a fantastic choice for durability, style, and performance.

-The Frame: Your Door's Foundation
+The Frame: The Foundation of Your Door

 The frame is the backbone of your door, providing strength and stability.
 Our high-quality steel doors are built with this in mind.
 Built from rust-proof and stain-resistant galvanized steel, these robust doors are tough enough to handle years of use while keeping your home safe and secure.
 Galvanized steel is coated with a layer of zinc to prevent corrosion, which is essential for an exterior door that’s constantly exposed to the elements.
 This strong foundation ensures your door won’t warp, crack, or rot over time, giving you a reliable entry point that lasts.